onzfonz/comp227/src/content/1/en/part1c.md

 One best practice in React is to [lift the state up](https://reactjs.org/docs/lifting-state-up.html) in the component hierarchy.
 The documentation says:

-> <i>Often, several components need to reflect the same changing data.
+> *Often, several components need to reflect the same changing data.
-We recommend lifting the shared state up to their closest common ancestor.</i>
+  We recommend lifting the shared state up to their closest common ancestor.*

 So let's place the application's state in the `App` component and pass it down to the `Display` component through `props`: